itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 -----------------------------------------

 In the next step, we want to explain how to use filters provided as itom-plugins on the dataObject using the example of a median filter.
-Instead of executing single python commands from the console, we will now utilize the iTOM script editor for the first time.
+Instead of executing single python commands from the console, we will now utilize the itom script editor for the first time.

 For this exampe, you will need the **OpenCV-filters-Plugin** and the **DummyGrabber-Plugin**.